falsandtru/dw-cache/README.md

 - ***Highest performance***
   - High hit ratio (DS1, S3, OLTP, GLI)
-    - ***Highest hit ratio among all the general-purpose cache algorithms.***
+    - ***Highest hit ratio of all the general-purpose cache algorithms.***
       - Approximate to W-TinyLFU (DS1, GLI).
       - Approximate to ARC (S3, OLTP).
+      - W-TinyLFU is basically not a general-purpose cache algorithm due to some problems.
-      - W-TinyLFU is a general-purpose cache algorithm **only when enabling dynamic window and incremental reset**.
+        - W-TinyLFU is not a general-purpose cache algorithm *without dynamic window and incremental reset*.
+        - W-TinyLFU is impossible to efficiently implement *without pointer addresses or fast hash functions*.
         - W-TinyLFU's benchmark settings are not described (Especially suspicious with OLTP).
-      - W-TinyLFU is difficult to implement without pointer addresses.
-    - ***Highest engineering hit ratio among all the general cache algorithms.***
+    - ***Highest engineering hit ratio of all the general cache algorithms.***
-  - Highest memory efficiency
-    - ***Highest hits per memory size.***
+      - As a result of engineering efficiency.
   - Low time overhead (High throughput)
     - Use only two lists.
   - Low latency